-MERS' policy and statute authorizes participation in a securities lending program administered by its global custodian, State Street Bank and Trust Company.
+The MERS policy and statute authorizes participation in a securities lending program administered by its global custodian, State Street Bank and Trust Company.
 MERS receives income as the owner of securities and income from the lending of those securities.
 There are no dividends or coupon payments owing on the securities on loan.
 Securities lending earnings are credited to MERS and other participating clients on approximately the 15th day of the following month.
 The securities are open contracts and, therefore, could be terminated at any time by either party.

 The borrower collateralizes the loan with cash at 102% of fair value plus accrued interest on domestic securities, and 105% of fair value plus accrued interest on international securities loaned.
 Due to the nature of the program's collateralization of U.S. fixed income securities on loans at 102% plus accrued interest, MERS' management believes that there is no credit risk per GASB 40 because the lender owes the borrower more than the borrower owes the lender.
 Cash collateral is invested for MERS in a dedicated short-term investment fund consisting of investment grade fixed income securities.
 The custodian provides for full indemnification to MERS for any losses that might occur in the event of borrower default resulting from negligence or intentional misconduct.
 Securities on loan are marked to fair value daily to ensure the adequacy of the collateral.
 There are no restrictions on the amount of securities that can be loaned at one time.
+MERS security lending is also in compliance with PERSIA 38.1140e.

 MERS has never experienced a loss on securities lending transactions resulting from the default of a borrower or lending agent since it commenced lending securities in March 1995.
-As of December 31, 2017, the fair value of fixed income securities invested in the cash collateral pool was below the original cost, resulting in a cumulative unrealized loss of \$97,000 that is reflected in the financial statements.
-Securities lending produced a net income of \$3.7 million excluding unrealized gains and losses.
+As of December 31, 2018, the fair value of fixed income securities invested in the cash collateral pool was below the original cost, resulting in a cumulative unrealized loss of \$70 thousand that is reflected in the financial statements.
+Securities lending produced a net income of \$3.2 million excluding unrealized gains and losses.